polaris-j/TidyingData/README.md

 4. Appropriately labels the data set with descriptive variable names.
 5. From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.

-The output data set is saved in "sensor_tidy_data.txt"
+The output data set is saved in "sensorTidyData.txt"